Rafadreamer/Ulbra/2018-2/README.md

-      # º semestre 2018-2
+     # semestre 2018-2

-&& USE AS URLS PARA ACESSAR OS DOCS &&
+& USE AS URLS PARA ACESSAR OS DOCS &